Salesforce Documents

 - DocForge

-AI does not draft your contracts.
+The Smart engine does not draft your contracts.
 It accelerates the human drafter, surfaces risks, and helps non-lawyers ship faster without writing something the legal team will rewrite anyway.
-Get this framing right and AI clause assist is a productivity multiplier.
+Get this framing right and Smart clause assist is a productivity multiplier.
 Get it wrong and you ship liabilities at scale.

 - Soften / strengthen suggestions.
 "Make this indemnity clause less aggressive" or "tighten this confidentiality clause for a public-company buyer."